 Working remotely - Offices with on-premises servers

 This is the most common arrangement for companies.
 Server access is available to anyone with access to the office network.
-Before working from home was mandated this would simply have meant providing a PC to a member of staff and adding it to the network.
+Before working remotely from home became normalised this would simply have meant providing a PC to a member of staff and adding it to the network.

-A VPN provided end-to-end encryption, in other words it is a very secure means of accessing your server remotely.
-In order to setup VPN arrangements, your office systems will need professional-grade router and network equipment.
+A VPN provided end-to-end encryption, in other words, it is a very secure means of accessing your server remotely.
+In order to set up VPN arrangements, your office systems will need a professional-grade router and network equipment.

-An alternative to a VPN arrangement is providing access to your office based PC using remote-access software.
+An alternative to a VPN arrangement is providing access to your office-based PC using remote-access software.
 You ‘take over’ control of the computer remotely.
-It can be a bit ‘clunky’ and it also requires a monthly license fee.
+However, this can be a bit ‘clunky’ and it also requires a monthly license fee.